someengineering/fixinventory/docs/source/getting_started/quick_start.rst

 You can look up specific permission configurations in your :ref:`access-permissions` section.

-Run resoto
+Run Resoto
 ----------
-Assuming `docker <https://www.docker.com/get-started>`_ is already present, run the latest resoto release.
+Assuming `docker <https://www.docker.com/get-started>`_ is already present, run the latest Resoto release.
 Replace ``YOURKEYID`` and ``YOURACCESSKEY`` to collect your AWS inventory.

 .. code-block:: bash